 I’m a module retriever

-Full-time undergraduate students retrieving modules on a part-time basis must be attending classes and studying at least 50% of the full-time equivalent course.
-They must also have taken their full entitlement of student loan.
+Full-time undergraduate students retrieving modules on a part-time basis must be attending classes must also have taken their full entitlement of student loan.

 I’m a full-time postgraduate student